ooosaretin/google-search-selenium/README.md

 4. **Download the WebDriver**:
    - Ensure that **ChromeDriver** or the appropriate WebDriver for your browser is installed and available in your system’s PATH.
    - You can download **ChromeDriver** from [here](https://sites.google.com/a/chromium.org/chromedriver/).

-5. **Set up Monosnap for video recording**:
-   - If you're using **Monosnap** for video recording, make sure it's installed on your system.
-You can download it from [Monosnap’s website](https://monosnap.com/download/win).

 ## Usage